 In the final stage of verification, all packages have to successfully pass through the x-ray machine, which checks the mail/package to see if it contains anything harmful; if the machine detects anything suspicious, the package will not be permitted to enter the country.

-The customs officials can only review the package by using the machine with technical aspects, they cannot open it and keep the thing confidential.
-All of these procedures will be done in a secured place with full security.
+The customs officials can only review the package by using the technical machine, they are not allowed to open it to keep it confidential.
+All of these procedures will be done in a secure place with full security.

-After that, it will get approval and handed over to the USPS team so that they can move the package forward, and if they find any issues in the ramp report, then it will take more time to verify the packaging.
+Afterward, the package will be approved and handed over to the USPS team so that it can move forward, and if they find any issues in the ramp report, then it will require more time to verify the packaging.

 - What Does Departed USPS Regional Facility Mean?

 - What Does In-Transit To Destination Mean?

 - USPS Tracking Not Updating – How to solve it?